sudip-padhye/Data-Modeling-of-Music-Streaming-App-with-Postgres/README.md

 <img src="star_schema.jpg" alt="drawing" width="400"/>

 ### Steps to execute code
+1. Unzip data.7z folder.
-1. Run create_tables.py to create your database and tables.
+2. Run create_tables.py to create your database and tables.
 > python create_tables.py
-2. Open and execute test.ipynb to confirm the creation of your tables with the correct columns.
+3. Open and execute test.ipynb to confirm the creation of your tables with the correct columns.
 Make sure to click "Restart kernel" to close the connection to the database after running this notebook.
-2. Run etl.py to execute ETL process which loads entire data from json files into corresponding tables.
+4. Run etl.py to execute ETL process which loads entire data from json files into corresponding tables.
 > python etl.py
-3. Run test.ipynb to confirm that records were successfully inserted into each table.
+5. Run test.ipynb to confirm that records were successfully inserted into each table.